How Agencies Can Learn and Grow in the Current Economy

 In today’s episode, we’ll cover:

-- 2 Things agencies can learn from the current economic crisis.
+- 2 Things agencies can learn from the crisis in the current economy.

 - How to start acting like an agency CEO.

-- 3 Steps to preparing for the agency’s future.
+- 3 Steps to prepare for the agency’s future.

 Today I had a timely and informative chat with Michael White, CEO of Lively Worldwide, a creative agency.
 Michael got his start in the agency world nearly 20 years ago, but recently made a major pivot when it comes to how he does business.
 Michael is here to discuss how these changes set him up for the economic crisis, and how you can prepare your agency for any circumstance.

-2 Things Agencies Can Learn from the Current Economic Crisis
+2 Things Agencies Can Learn from the Current Economy

 We don’t like to say it, but the current economic crisis has taught us all a few useful lessons.
 I always look at situations like this as an opportunity for agencies to prove who’s got what it takes and weed out the ones who don’t.